brianmuturi2/Hotel-booking-website-template/README.md

 The following are the features implemented in the application.

-* Rest API with filtering
-* Mongo DB database for crud operations
-* Authentication with JWT
+* Sass variables & imports
+* Media queries
-* Authorization (user roles)
+* Scss
-* Sending emails with mailtrap and sendgrid
-*  Server side website rendering with pug (still in progress)
+* Flexbox layout
+* Sprite svg image

 <p align="right">(<a href="#top">back to top</a>)</p>